 The second reason why Nintendo failed in the region was in the pricing of their games.
 While the US had always seen relatively high-priced games, the European market was almost the exact opposite.
 A standard NES release cost about £70 at the time, which turns into about 82€ or $86.
 Even now that price seems over the top.
 In comparison, Sega’s Master System had games going for some £25, or about 34€ and $36.
 Even the Master System had lower sales than home computer software, that could see as low pricing as £10, or about 12€ / $12.
 Regional variants of course applied across the board, but the level of pricing didn’t change at any point.
 You just got less bang for you buck on the NES.

 To add to this, the Sega MegaDrive saw PAL region release at a time when home computers were having a slight breakage point, and offered new games to play still at a lower price, making Super Nintendo’s market entry that much harder.
 Both Sega and Nintendo had American emphasizes titles as well, with Startropics being one of the best examples, and Sega’s overall strategy how to sell the Genesis in the US, but Europe had no saw no such emphasize.
 Even Sega tasked third-party companies to handle the PAL territory, such as Mastertronic in the UK, who marketed the Master System aggressively, selling the console an undercut price of £100.
-Sanura Suomi handled Master System in Finland, while the Belenux countries were Atoll handled Sega’s licenses between 1987 and 1993.
+Sanura Suomi handled Master System in Finland.
+The Belenux countries were handled by Atoll, with them handling Sega’s licenses between 1987 and 1993.
 Only a handful of European exclusive titles exist compared to the US and Japan, and they’re not remembered all that fondly in the annals of gaming history, mostly because the historians rarely give a damn about European gaming.

 Furthermore, game enthusiasts quickly noticed that the NES games ran slower than intended with black bars on the screen.
 This was due to different standards, where PAL region ran at 50hz and the NTSC ran at 60hz.
 Companies across the board didn’t give a flying fuck porting their games properly, instead doing a quick job and making their games run around 17% slower.
 Interestingly, the only game that properly optimised for the PAL region is Top Gun 2.
 A more interesting oddball of the bunch is Kirby’s Adventure, which was patched to have proper pitch and tempo in music while having the engine running at PAL’s 50hz.
 Except for Kirby itself, who moves at normal speed, so everything around him moves at 17% slower speed than intended.
 This kind of screwfuckery didn’t really install confidence towards Nintendo among European consumers.
 In the end, the NES didn’t penetrate the market, sold games at far higher price than any of its competitor and had less titles distributed that were worse than their NTSC counterparts in terms of